azdavis/azdavis.net/posts/en/pl-idea-tooling.md

 code we wrote was correct.

 More recently, [language servers][lang-srv] have improved the situation.
-They analyze code as you write it, pointing out warnings and errors directly in your text editor.
+They analyze code as a developer writes it, pointing out warnings and errors directly in their text editor.

 Language servers also allow developers to navigate and understand their codebase more easily.
 They offer features like: